-Figure 6 shows slices of the following function along different axes.
-The function gives a sphere along the w-axis, while along the x-axis a paraboloid is generated.
+Figure 5 shows slices of the following function along different axes.
+The function gives a sphere along the waxis, while along the x-axis a paraboloid is generated.

-$$F(x, y, z, w) = (x - 0.5)^{2} + (y - 0.5)^{2} + (z - 0.5)^{2} - cw - d$$ where, c and d are constants.
+$F(x, y, z, w) = (x - 0.5)^{2} + (y - 0.5)^{2} + (z - 0.5)^{2} - cw - d$ where, c and d are constants.

-Figure 8 shows slices of the Jet Shockwave isosurface along different axes.
-Interesting features can be seen from the slices, e.g. the y-slice shows features developing with time in the cross section of the isosurface along the x-z plane.
-The movie file, zSlice.mpv, shows an animation of the z-slice for increasing z values.
+Figure 6 shows slices of the Jet Shockwave isosurface along different axes.
+Interesting features can be seen from the slices, e.g. the y-slice shows features developing with time in the cross section of the isosurface along the The movie file, zSlice.mpv, shows an x-z plane. animation of the z-slice for increasing z values.
 Patterns can be seen as the time evolving 'tube' is sampled at different z-values.